 PBE IFRS 41 - Financial Instruments effective 1 January 2022.
 First Insurance will apply the standard for the year ending 30 June 2023.
 The standard will require a reassessment of financial asset classification which could lead to recognition and measurement changes, the expected credit loss provision may likely result in higher impairment provisions than under PBE IPSAS 29, when applying PBE IPSAS 41 as well as changes in the presentation and disclosures in the financial statements in relation to financial instruments.
-The impact of this is currently being assessed.
+The impact of this is currently being assessed, and not expected to result in material changes.